-Here’s an example of how income smoothing can reduce tax costs.
+Here’s an example of how income smoothing may reduce tax costs.
 Consider a retiring couple, both 65, who plan to spend around $17,000 a month.
 They have combined tax-deferred assets of $5 million and taxable assets of nearly $2 million.
 If they follow common practice and spend their taxable assets first, that could entail selling securities that would be subject to the lower capital-gains tax rate.
-As a result, their taxable income and tax bill would be quite low during the first few years of retirement.
+As a result, their taxable income would be quite low during the first few years of retirement.

 Find Opportunities to Maximize Retirement Dollars

 Income smoothing is just one of many techniques that investors can use to help maximize their retirement readiness, but it’s one of the few that doesn’t require taking on additional investment risk.
-This strategy can be even more effective when used in conjunction with other strategies that can reduce tax costs and increase flexibility to control the way income gets realized on a tax return, like investing in municipal bonds, or buying certain kinds of life insurance.
+This strategy can be even more effective when used in conjunction with other strategies that may reduce tax costs and increase flexibility to control the way income gets realized on a tax return, like investing in municipal bonds, or buying certain kinds of life insurance.

 As the business cycle ages, opportunities for large market gains are more likely behind us.
-That makes strategies, like income smoothing, that can stretch the savings you do have, all the more important for achieving your retirement goals.
+That makes strategies, like income smoothing, that may stretch the savings you do have, all the more important for achieving your retirement goals.

-This article was derived from Wealth Management’s quarterly publication, On Retirement.
+This article was derived from Wealth Management’s publication, On Retirement.
 You can ask your Financial Advisor for the full report.